 These Decision-making Practices are primarily written from the point of view of a Work Group with an open membership.
 However, there are specific sections where alternate language has been added that have been identified as appropriate for a committee with a set membership (e.g. a committee, council or steering division).
 Adoption of this template should include the removal of the inappropriate alternate language.

-In several instances the Process Improvement Committee (PIC) recommends precise tailoring to your Work Group, and may suggest alternatives.
+In several instances the Process Improvement WG recommends precise tailoring to your Work Group, and may suggest alternatives.
 These are denoted in brackets [ ].

 Instructions:

-Find/replace <WorkGroupName> with the appropriate Work Group name
+Find/replace <WorkGroupName> with the appropriate Work Group or Committee name

-Find/replace <WorkGroupAcronym> with the appropriate acronym for the Work Group.
+Find/replace <WorkGroupAcronym> with the appropriate acronym for the Work Group or Committee.

 Update as appropriate, e.g. …reporting to the <SteeringDivisionName>.

-All Work Groups and Board Appointed Committees/Councils are expected to adapt these generic Decision-making Practices for their Work Group by the close of the January 2011 Working Group Meeting.
-If a Work Group is unable to meet this deadline, they may complete their own Decision-making Practices document at a later date, but the Generic Decision-making Practices document shall apply in the interim.
+All Work Groups and Committees/Councils are expected to adapt these generic Decision-making Practices for their Work Group by the close of the January 2011 Working Group Meeting.
+If a Work Group or Committee is unable to meet this deadline, they may complete their own Decision-making Practices document at a later date, but the Generic Decision-making Practices document shall apply in the interim.